 My work at the university allows me to share my enthusiasm and expertise for communication with the next generation.
 My students in turn continue to inspire me.
 For more than a decade and a half my students have produced incredible award winning projects .
 Their work has gone on to garner recognition from regional, national, and international organizations.
 In the summer of 2018, the work went global, as an EPIC funded interdisciplinary multimedia and STEAM project was featured at the global Society of Environmental Toxicology and Chemistry in Rome.

 2. What I’m working on.

 I’ve lead study abroad programs at JU for more than a decade and a half.
 I am a passionate advocate for quality study abroad programs.
 I believe education remains the one great hope for vibrant democracies throughout the world.
 For me, study abroad is an integral part of education, necessary to prepare students for life in an increasingly global community.

 During the Summer of 2017, I made a last-minute decision, changed my travels plans and travelled alone from my rented flat in Venice, 500 miles south to Sorrento where I agreed to take a series of meetings.
-After a few minutes on the property knew I found something extraordinary.
+After a few minutes on the property I knew this place was extraordinary.

-Today, Jacksonville University is now the official university of record for Sant’Anna overseeing the instruction, coursework and awarding of university credits and transcripts to all students throughout the world earning academic credit through Sant’Anna.
+Today, Jacksonville University is the official university of record for Sant’Anna overseeing the instruction, coursework, and awarding of university credits and transcripts to all students throughout the world earning academic credit through Sant’Anna.

 3. What you might not know about me.

 I interviewed Bill Gates as part of my work with the U.S. Conference of Mayors.
 In fact, he corrected his assistant when she tried to shorten my name to Ann, reminding her that my name was Annmarie–and endearing himself to me for eternity.